Domain Enumeration, Red Teaming

 Share Finder

 As the name suggests that this module can help the attacker extract shares hosted on the network.
-Any inexperienced attacker can tell that why is there a need for enumerating the shares when that can be done externally using the SMB enumeration.
-But an experienced attacker will know that some shares are not visible for all.
-It can be configured as to if that particular share is visible and accessible to all or some specific user.
+Any inexperienced attacker can understand why they need to enumerate the shares when they can do that externally using the SMB enumeration.
+But an experienced attacker will realize that some shares are not visible to everyone.
+The configuration determines whether a particular share is visible and accessible to everyone or to specific users.

 execute

-From the module above and the image of Server Manager below it can be seen that there shares by the name of Confidential and Sales Report in the network.
+The module above and the image of Server Manager below show that the network contains shares by the name of Confidential and Sales Report.

 Get Subnet Ranges

-Enumerating Subnets may seem like not a useful idea but there is something that could help the attacker to understand how the domain is laid out.
-Several hosts are connected to this particular subnet.
-It can also inform the attacker of other subnets in which the network is divided.
-In the demonstration below, there are 4 hosts connected to this particular subnet.
+Enumerating Subnets may seem unhelpful, but it can aid the attacker in understanding the layout of the domain.
+This particular subnet connects several hosts.
+It can also inform the attacker about other subnets that divide the network.
+In the demonstration below, we see 4 hosts connected to this particular subnet.
 That would probably split into 3 clients.

 execute